silverOwl101/Employee-Management-System-API/README.md

       ```bash
       Add-Migration InitialCreate
       ```
-      3. Create your database and schema
+      3. Review the generated migration file.
+      **Make sure it reflects the correct schema based on the ApplicationDbContext.**
+      4. Apply the migration to create the database and schema:
       ```bash
       Update-Database
       ```
+7. Uncomment the code in *Program.cs* line 198 to create an `sa` (Super Admin).
+      ```
+      await DbSeeder.SeedSuperAdmin(app.Services);
+      ```
-7. Build and run the API project `(e.g., Employee_Management_System_API)` to launch the application.
+8. Build and run the API project `(e.g., Employee_Management_System_API)` to launch the application.

-> **🚧 Note:** This section is currently under construction and will be updated soon.
+9. If you see the Swagger page after running the project, congratulations!
+You can now use the API for your project.

+> **🚧 Note:** After you create the 'sa', you can choose to comment out line 198 in *Program.cs*.
+It's also okay not to comment it out, as the code will prevent duplication if the 'sa' is already created.

 ---

 <h2 id="project-structure">📂 Project Structure</h2>